iliantrifonov/SubtitleCommunitySystem/README.md

 * Section for news on upcoming movies/shows/subtitles.
 * Top subtitles by downloads for the week.
 * Each user that is part of a team can view the progress of subtitles it produces.

+* DISCLAIMER: KENDO UI is a trial version, you can find out more at: http://www.telerik.com/download/aspnet-mvc